-Ethics Experts To File Lawsuit Saying Trump's Overseas Interests Violate Constitution
+Ethics Experts File Lawsuit Saying Trump's Overseas Interests Violate Constitution

 "Whether those allegations are proven or not, there can be no question that the Trump Hotel in D.C. is aggressively seeking business from foreign governments.
 Once Mr. Trump takes the oath of office, that will be a violation of the Constitution."

-The emoluments clause hasn't been tested in court, and it remains to be seen how the lawsuit will be received.
+It remains to be seen how the lawsuit will be received, because the courts have never ruled on how the emoluments clause relates to the president.
 Trump's lawyers have already indicated they will oppose the suit.

 As The New York Times noted: